nullobject/atlas/README.md

 # Messages

+* When the client connects a number of organisms are spawned.
 * The client requests the world view.
 * The server responds to the client with a world view.
 * The server processes the intention.